cloudmesh/cloudmesh-manual/docs-source/source/manual/compute/config.rst

                       in the configuration file
                       If the attribute is a password, * is written instead of the character included
+     REGEXP           python regular expression

    Options:
+      --secret=REGEXP       ensures all attributes within cloudmesh.yaml
+                            whose dot path matches REGEXP are not encrypted (even if listed in secrets)
+      --exception=REGEXP    ensures attributes within cloudmesh.yaml whose
+                            dot path matches REGEXP are encrypted
       --name=KEYNAME        The name of a key
-      --output=OUTPUT    The output format [default: yaml]
+      --nopass              Indicates if private key is password protected --output=OUTPUT       The output format [default: yaml]
       --secrets             Print the secrets.
 Use carefully.

    Description: